Sydney Top 100 Sydneys best 100 things to do in sydneyTop 100 Things To Do In Sydney, Australia

 67 Sydney Swans (Aussie Rules Football)

-The Sydney Swans roost in the Sydney Football Stadium east of the city (but only a short cab ride) and next door to the Entertainment Quarter and Fox Studios.
+The Swans roost in the Sydney Football Stadium east of the city (but only a short cab ride) and next door to the Entertainment Quarter and Fox Studios.
 They occasionally fly around at Homebush.
-Ideally you'd be taken by a Sydneysider who regards 'Aussie Rules' as 'ping-pong' to get maximum enjoyment.
+Ideally you’d be taken by a local who regards ‘Aussie Rules’ as ‘aerial ping pong’ to get the maximum enjoyment.

 Rugby League (NRL)

 Try counting the rules.
-If you need more than one hand you've probably been duped into see the Roosters play Ruby League.
-Assuming it is the Sydney Swans / Aussie Rules you're watching keep an eye out for any off the ball action, boo the officials and 'barrack' for the Swannies 'Sidnee, Sidnee, Sidnee etc' If they get thrashed it's ok to leave at three quarter time (just follow the crowd).
-Should prove to be entertaining for a couple of hours.
-Australian Rules is, as the name suggests, uniquely Australian, just ask any Irishman.
+If you need more than one hand you’ve probably been duped into see the Roosters play Ruby League.
+Assuming it is the Swans / Aussie Rules you’re watching keep an eye out for any off the ball action, boo the officials and ‘barrack’ for the Swans ‘Sid-nee, Sid-nee, Sid-nee’ etc. Australian Rules is, as the name suggests, uniquely Australian, just ask any Irishman. 🙂

 Walking in Cook's foot steps